-The exterior maintains much of its original gothic appearance the exception is the main portal which saw a re-modelling around 1700 to suit a more Baroque manner.
-The façade portrays an austere semblance in keeping with monastic doctrine however the interior in grand contrast is opulently decorated and somewhat visually overwhelming.
+The exterior maintains much of its original gothic appearance.
+One exception is the main portal which saw a re-modelling around 1700 to suit a more Baroque manner.
+The façade portrays an austere semblance in keeping with monastic doctrine, where as the interior, in contrast, is opulently decorated and somewhat visually overwhelming.

 Monday, Wednesday: 08h00 - 12h00/13h00 - 18h00, Tuesday, Thusday: 09h00 - 18h00, Friday: 09h00 - 17h30, Saturday: 09h00 - 16h00, Sunday: 09h00 - 13h30